xwmx/nb/README.md

 # create a new note in your text editor
 notes add

+# create a new note with the file name 'example.md'
+notes add example.md

 # create a new note containing "This is a note."
 notes add "This is a note."
 ```